DerGuru/The-Resonant/New Chapters/Part1/P1-08_Unspoken.md

 Jason looked up.

 "My dad couldn't afford it.
 Not by himself."
 She paused, running a finger along the edge of the countertop, her gaze distant.
 "I got noticed by someone.
 A tutor.
-Used to come in here for lunch—back when I was still a kid.
+Used to come in here for lunchâ€”back when I was still a kid.
 Saw me doing some practice drawings in the ledger, figured I had a spark.
 Turned out, I did."

 Jason waited, sensing there was more.